United Nations Youth Development Programme

 UNITAR designs and conducts close to 500 different training and knowledge sharing events per year for some 50,000 beneficiaries worldwide.
 Participants include diplomats, other government officials, non-governmental representatives, and other stakeholders.

 At the heart of UNITAR, the Multilateral Diplomacy Programme Unit (MDPU) delivers training workshops to address the needs of these international actors.
 MDPU’s activities cover a wide range of domains, including training on the UN system and skills development.

-As part of the training activities implemented during the winter months, UNITAR designed a 10-day online training programme, offering their participants a full immersion into the United Nations' multilateral working environment in Geneva.
+As part of the training activities implemented during the summer months, UNITAR designed a 10-day online training programme, offering their participants a full immersion into the United Nations' multilateral working environment in Geneva.

 In line with UNITAR’s mandate, its main purpose is to enhance participants’ knowledge and skills in the area of international affairs and diplomacy.
 This will empower them to work more effectively and efficiently in any multilateral setting.

 UNITAR further intends to strengthen the participants’ conviction of the principles enshrined in the UN Charter, especially multilateralism.
 It lastly aspires to give its participants the opportunity to gain valuable insights into possible future career steps.